Women behind the wellies at Poole Lifeboat Station on International Women's Day

 Having completed many service calls since 2012 one sticks in Suzie's mind after a kayaker was pulled from the water in Poole Bay.
 Suzie recalls 'it was dusk as the pager sounded and when I arrived at the lifeboat station we were told it was a kayaker thought to be in trouble and waving for help.
 We arrived and found the man clinging to his upturned kayak, he'd been in the water sometime but luckily someone saw him and dialled 999.
 We pulled him onboard and it was obvious he was extremely cold.
 On this occasion the rescue helicopter had also been tasked so we prepared him for the air lift and he was whisked away to hospital.
-He went on to be discharged later that night once he'd warmed back up.'
+He went on to be discharged later that night once he'd been re-warmed.'

 Rachael had always been keen to join the crew but had previously lived to far away to respond so when she moved closer in 2015 Rachael jumped at the chance to join the crew and give back to the community.
 Being on the pager her friends need to be understanding when she may stand them up at a moments notice.
 In her first year Rachael recalls ‘my first summer the pager sounded 33 times in one month, it seems relentless’.

 In her day job Rachael also works for the RNLI at the HQ based in Poole as a Station Ceremonies Manager so has probably visited more stations than most people.

 Having been on many service calls herself now Rachael said ‘no two service calls are ever the same, we see a wide breadth of shouts at the station and often it reminds you the importance of loved ones either from who you have helped on the service to the people you return to afterward.’